lskatz/mashtree/docs/SQL.md

 # SQL database

 Mashtree saves distances in an SQLite database in the temporary folder.
-This folder is automatically deleted at the end of the run unless `--tempdir` is supplied.
+This folder and the SQLite database is saved if `--tempdir` is supplied.
 This database can be read using SQLite if saved.

 ## SQLite3